douglashill/KeyboardKit/README.md

 ## Requirements

-KeyboardKit supports from iOS 12.0 onwards.
+KeyboardKit supports iOS 12.0 onwards on iPad, iPhone and Mac Catalyst (both scaled and optimised). tvOS is not supported.
 The latest Xcode 12.x is required.

 Both Swift and Objective-C apps are supported.
 Since KeyboardKit is implemented in Swift, it’s not possible subclass KeyboardKit classes from Objective-C. However all other features of KeyboardKit are available to Objective-C apps.